Understanding the Statute of Limitations for Your Discrimination Claims

 The New York City Human Rights Law protects employees from discrimination and harassment in New York City.
 Under this law, New York City employees have a statute of limitations of three years to file an employment discrimination or harassment complaint in the local court.
 The law does not require a Right to Sue letter.

 What Is the Statute of Limitations Under New Jersey Employment Laws?

-The New Jersey State Law Against Discrimination (NJLAD) does not require any administrative remedies or a right to sue letter prior to filing a complaint in state court.
-The law provides a two-year time limit to file a claim in the state court.
+The New Jersey State Law Against Discrimination (NJLAD) does not require any administrative remedies or a right to sue letter before filing a complaint in state court.
+The law provides a two-year time limit to file a claim in state court.

 What Is the Statute of Limitations Under Pennsylvania State Employment Laws?

 The Pennsylvania Human Relations Commission (PHRC) handles any charges of employment discrimination or harassment in Pennsylvania.
 The Statute of Limitations to file a charge with the PHRC is 180 days.

 The PHRC must hold your case for at least a year, in most circumstances, before you can obtain a Right to Sue Letter.
 However, sometimes the PHRC holds your case longer than a year.
 In that case, you can file a lawsuit with the courts within two years of the agency releasing your case.

 The EEOC and the PHRC have a “work-sharing agreement.”

 What Is the Statute of Limitations Under Philadelphia Employment Laws?